satiewaltz/simply-react/README.md

 yarn start
 ```

 Open `localhost:8080` to see the app.
-Live editting included.
+Live editing included.
+No nonsense - just get straight to work already!

 ### Built With
 - React 16